 A short walk up gets you to yet another bench that overlooks Sycamore Canyon from another angle.
 This is called the Sycamore Canyon Overlook.

-The rocky trail from there takes you to a fork, where you can either veer left to the Hidden Valley Overlook trail or right to the Danielson Monument and Waterfall, as well as the Old Boney Trail.
+The rocky trail from there takes you to a fork, where you can either veer LEFT to the Hidden Valley Overlook trail or right to the Danielson Monument and Waterfall, as well as the Old Boney Trail.

 The Hidden Valley Overlook trail is rocky and a bit challenging and gets you some nice views of Dos Vientos off towards Camarillo.
 It ends with a nice "overlook" of Hidden Valley.

-There's a stream crossing that most of the year is easy to get across as there's not a lot of water in there, although in particularly rainy winters it can get more challenging in the winter/spring.
+There's a stream crossing that most of the year is easy to get across as there's not a lot of water in it, although in particularly rainy winters it can get more challenging in the winter/spring.

 So after you cross the stream, you're off on a mostly narrow, single-track trail.
 Watch out for poison oak on the sides of the trails.
 I usually run up here in shorts, but you're much safer wearing long pants.
 The next juncture in the trail, you go straight to the waterfall, or veer right up to the Danielson Monument.